AdobeDocs/cja-apis/src/pages/credentials/index.md

 ---

 # Tips for using the CJA API Reference Try it
+Make interactive calls on the CJA API Reference page by obtaining a credential and using the **Try it** feature.

 You can interact with CJA APIs directly from the API reference page.
 The **Try it** feature allows you to make calls with endpoints in the API Reference and view actual responses.
 The easiest way to begin using the **Try it** feature is to first get authenticated, using the **Get credentials** option at the top of the API Reference page.